msanchariii/sign-chat-app-prototype/README.md

 # Step 2: Navigate to the project directory.
 cd sign-chat-app-prototype

-# You can run the scripts in any Linux/Mac terminal or GitBash in Windows.
 # Step 3: Set Up the project.
 We assume youre system have npm installed.
 $ ./setup.sh